 From the recording Sparrows

 Story: Once again, I took prose and set it to music, so that this "song" is really not based on a lyric with any kind of predictable rhyme.
 I use subtle rhyme within the phrases so that the listener doesn't really notice the absence of rhyme.
-It's a game I like to play.
-But it's also the way we speak when we talk to another human being and I thought that given the topic of loss and grief, I didn't want to rhyme anyway.
-There are two refrences to my birth city of Montreal in this song.
-Berri Street winds its way from the Plateau through downtown and is a part of every socioeconomic demographic along its way.
+It's a game I like to play and it's also the way we speak when we talk to one another and I thought that given the topic of loss and grief, I didn't want to rhyme anyway.
+There are two references to Montreal in this song.
+Berri Street winds its way from Le Plateau through downtown and is a part of every socioeconomic demographic along its way.
 Some parts of it are paved and others are made of cobblestone.
 It's raunchy, urban, old, romantic and most beautiful on a rainy summer evening.
 Joyce Park is a small park in the neighborhood of Outremont.
-I used to go there at lunchtime with my friends from high school, and we'd eat our lunches, gossip and watch people who were probably watching us.
+I used to hang out there with high school friends, and we'd eat our lunches, gossip and watch people who were probably watching us.

 Lyrics